-4.3.1 Midway Landfill Alternative
+4.3.3 Midway Landfill Alternative

-The development of OMF South at the Midway Landfill site would include design considerations to mitigate landfill factors that would not typically be present at the South 336th Street and South 344th Street alternatives.
-Three subsurface construction design options for site preparation have been prepared, each of which would have different construction and transportation impacts.
+The Midway Landfill Alternative has three subsurface construction design options to address the risk of settlement and the presence of contaminated material.
+Each of these subsurface construction design options would have different construction and transportation impacts.
 The options generally have the same horizontal layout and above-grade features but vary in subgrade and foundation approaches.
-The options include: Platform, Hybrid, and Full Excavation and are discussed briefly below.
-The construction impact area for the site associated with all subsurface construction design options is shown in Figure G1.4-19.
+The options include Platform, Hybrid, and Full Excavation and are discussed briefly below.
+The construction impact area for the site associated with all subsurface construction design options is shown in Figure G1.4-29.